 - Expansion joint provided at required distance and continuity.

-- Layout for temporary structures/sheds also to be checked.
+- Layout for temporary structures/sheds is also to be checked.

-- Any shed like site office, steelyard, material yard, watchman’s cabin should be obstructed for forthcoming buildings.
+- Any shed like a site office, steelyard, material yard, or watchman’s cabin should be obstructed for forthcoming buildings.

 - All these structures to be centrally located as far as possible.
 Watchman’s cabin should be near the main gate.